Student Food Donations

 Types of Allergy Food to Donate

-I know it can sometimes be confusing on exactly what qualifies as allergy-friendly food, and what would be considered just regular food.
-There’s really not a definitive answer to the question of what makes food qualify as allergy-friendly food, but I define it as being at least free-from one of the top major 9 allergens.
-The Top 9 Major Food Allergens as defined by the FDA (Food and Drug Administration) are “milk, wheat, sesame, tree nuts, soy, fish, shellfish and peanuts.”
-If you have a product that is clearly labeled as free-from one of those things, or even better multiple, I would consider it allergy-food and encourage you to donate it if you are able to.
+Knowing exactly what qualifies as allergy-friendly food and what would just be considered regular food is hard.
+Differentiating between the two is hard, and there is no one definitive/correct answer.
+That said, the way SAFE defines allergy-safe food is: food that is free from at least one of the top major 9 allergens.
+The Top 9 Major Food Allergens (as defined by the FDA, Food and Drug Administration) are “milk, wheat, sesame, tree nuts, soy, fish, shellfish and peanuts.”
+If you have a product that is clearly labeled as free-from one of those things, or even better, multiple, SAFE would consider it allergy-safe food and encourage you to donate it if you are able to.

-If you are interested in foods you can purchase from the grocery store that are allergen-friendly to donate, I’ve put a list together below of foods that are not only great allergen-free foods but also nutritious ones as well, an important factor to keep in mind when donating food to food pantries.
+If you are interested in foods you can purchase from the grocery store that are allergy-safe, SAFE has put together a list linked below of foods that are not only great allergen-free products to donate but also nutritious––an important factor to keep in mind when donating food.

 Join Allergy Club

-Anyone is welcome to join the Allergy Club.
-Whether you yourself have food allergies, a family member of friend of yours does, or you just want to help those that do, by joining Allergy Club you can help in a multitude of ways to bring SAFE’s goal to fruition, making allergy-friendly food and education accessible to all.
-Whether that is (1) volunteering to pick up/drive food to food pantries, (2) helping facilitate A.C.T.
-(Allergy Care Talks) or (3) helping write and edit for SAFE’s E.D.I.T.
-(Education, Discoveries, Information, and Tips) magazine, Allergy Club is a perfect opportunity for you to make a difference in your community, get service hours, and ultimately help benefit people with food allergies live’s in a variety of ways.
+Anyone is welcome to join Allergy Club: whether you yourself have food allergies, a family member or friend of yours does, or you just want to help those that do.
+By joining Allergy Club you can help bring SAFE’s goal to fruition: making allergy-friendly food and education accessible to all.
+You can 1) volunteer to pick up/drive food to food pantries, 2) help facilitate A.C.T.
+(Allergy Care Talks) and/or 3) help write and edit for SAFE’s monthly-released magazine, E.D.I.T.
+(Education, Discoveries, Information, and Tips).
+Allergy Club is a perfect way for you to make a difference in your community, get service hours, and ultimately help benefit the lives of those with food allergies in a variety of ways.